Equipped to Lead and Succeed

 Why an engineering major?

 Growing up, I was always tinkering with things.
+I also went to Disneyland with my family every year and realized that I wanted to work behind the scenes in some way.
 In my high school, I was in the technical theater crew, so I was helping build sets.
 I even did sound engineering and played with the lights as well.
-So, engineering in some way or another has always been a part of my life, and I think USF is helping me grow that interest and develop it.
+So, engineering in some way or another has always been a part of my life, and I think USF helped me grow that interest and develop it.

 Why USF?

-Being born and raised in the Bay Area, I was always drawn to the city and hearing that USF was going to have an inaugural year for engineering when I was joining, I was immediately drawn to that because I wanted to help pioneer and shape the program.
+Being born and raised in San Francisco, I was always drawn to the city and after hearing that USF was going to have an inaugural year for engineering when I was joining, I was immediately drawn to that because I wanted to help pioneer and shape the program.

 Was there a class that helped grow your interest in an engineering major and computer engineering concentration?